nishant4500/object-detection/README.md

 # Object Detection with OpenCV and SSD MobileNet v3
-## Example Output

-Here is an example of the output you can expect from running the script:
-Screenshot 2024-06-19 121308.png

-*The image above shows the detected objects with bounding boxes and labels.*

 ## Description

 This Python script leverages OpenCV and a pre-trained SSD MobileNet v3 deep learning model for real-time object detection in video streams.
 It utilizes the COCO (Common Objects in Context) dataset for object class recognition.